crate/crate-npgsql/docs/index.rst

 ..
 CAUTION::

-    For CrateDB versions 4.2 and above, we recommend that you use the `stock Npgsql driver` instead of this one.
+    For CrateDB versions 4.2 and above, we recommend that you use the `stock Npgsql driver`_ instead of this one.

-    This software, is a legacy plugin for older versions of CrateDB that lacked full compatibility with Npgsql.
+    This software is a legacy plugin for older versions of CrateDB that lacked full compatibility with Npgsql.

 For general help using the official `Npgsql`_ `.NET`_ data provider for